-Theoretical perspectives Industry Key findings Authors Failure Factors in the Control of Large- Scale Business IntelligenceSystems Engineering According to this case study, the key failure factors of the process of BI project adoption in the west are (in order of importance) lack of user involvement, incorrect management of change, incorrect top management support, poor orincorrect requirements definition, unrealistic expectations, incorrect ISD methodology, lack of project managerial and technical expertise, incorrect estimation of time &amp; cost, inappropriate software choice, stakeholder and organizational changes.
-Unrealistic expectations are connected to incorrect estimation of time and constant change of organizational staff and stakeholders.
-Insufficient technical expertise is approacted to meanly meaned above.
-M. Ramire zArizmendi & L. Stapleton [19] connected to poorly managed change process, unrealistic expectations andincorrect estimation of time.
+Theoretical perspectives Industry Key findings Authors Failure Factors in the Control of Large-Scale Business IntelligenceSystems Engineering M. Ramire zArizmendi & L. Stapleton [19] process, unrealistic expectations and incorrect estimation of time.
 4. Inappropriate development methodology is linked to ineffective top management support and insufficient end user involvement.
 5. Ineffective top management support is related to insufficient end userinvolvement.

-The impact of business intelligence on marketing with emphasis o Insurance Through descriptive-survey research and field study the following key findings have been underlined, valid for the Insurance industry: Zhi-xiong Huang, K.S.
-Savita, Li Dan-yi, Abdullah Hisam Omar [20] n cooperative learning U • Business Intelligence does not have asignificant effect on Marketing; 315 • Business Intelligence has a positive and significant effect on Marketing through Organizational Learning• BusinessIntelligence has a significant effect on Financial Performance; • Business Intelligence has a significant effect on the Customer Behavior Performance; • Business Intelligence Teams have a significant impact on Financial Performance.
-Business intelligence adoption Retail A case study on a sports-fashion multibpand chain of retail stores of large size, operating in Slovakia since 2003, highlights the following benefits of BI for the retail chain: Cecilia Olexova [21] acquiring up-to-date and better- qualityinformation for decision- making; -improved decision-making (faster, better,based on better quality information); stock management optimization; improved ability to anticipate earlier changes on the market and better pricing strategy.
+The impact of business intelligence on marketing with emphasis o n cooperative learning Insurance Through descriptive-survey research and field study the following key findings have been underlined, valid for the Insurance industry: Zhi-xiong Huang, K.S.
+Savita, Li Dan-yi, Abdullah Hisam Omar [20] leaning Business Intelligence does not have asignificant effect on Marketing; Business Intelligence has a positive and significant effect on Marketing through Organizational Learning Business Intelligence has a significant effect on Financial Performance; Business Intelligence has a significant effect on the Customer Behavior Performance; Business Intelligence Teams have a significant impact on Financial Performance.
+315 Business intelligence adoption Retail A case study on a sports-fashion multibpand chain of retail stores of large size, operating in Slovakia since 2003, highlights the following benefits of BI for the retail chain: - acquiring up-to-date and better-qualityinformation for decision-making; -improved decision-making (faster, better, based on better quality information); - stock management optimization; - improved ability to anticipate earlier changes on the market and better pricing strategy.
+Cecilia Olexova [21]

-Factors affecting the speed with which BI system was adopted: Relative advantage : BI enabled interviewers to accomplish tasks more quickly, improved the quality of their work and made it easier to do their job.
-Using the BI improved the job performance, wasadvantageous in the job, and increased theproductivity.
-Compatibility : According to all six commercial managers, BI was completely compatible with their current situation.
-Trialability : Members of the project team agreed that they had a great deal of opportunity to try other BI systems and testvarious applications.
+Factors affecting the speed with which BI system was adopted:

+Relative advantage: BI enabled interviewers to accomplish tasks more quickly, improved the quality of their work and made it easier to do their job.
+Using the BI improved the job performance, wasadvantageous in the job, and increased the productivity.

+Compatibility: According to all six commercial managers, BI was completely compatible with their current situation.

+Trialability: Members of the project team agreed that they had a great deal of opportunity to try other BI systems and testvarious applications.

 Ease of use: The interviewees, from the position of view as the end users of the BIsystem, found it cumbersome to use BI at the beginning.

-Visibility : The use of BI was visible for all.
-The interviewees could also see the use ofBI outside the company.
-Result demonstrability : The results of using the BI were apparent to the managers.
+Visibility: The use of BI was visible for all.
+The interviewees could also see the use of BI outside the company.

+Result demonstrability: The results of using the BI were apparent to the managers.